dxc-technology/halstack-style-guide/components/tag/README.md

 ## Theming

-Here, we have two theme options, light and dark as with other components, but it doesn't change any of the tag visual approaches from one to another.
+Here, we have two theme options, light and dark like on other components, but it doesn't change any of the tag visual approaches from one to another.
 Only the background color will be affected by the chosen option.

 ![Theming for the tag component](images/tag_theme.png)